 The financial ratio return on stockholders' equity (or return on equity) is calculated by dividing a corporation's net income after income taxes by the average amount of stockholders' equity during the period of the net income.

-To illustrate, let’s assume that a corporation's net income after tax was $100,000 for the most recent year.
-Let’s also assume that it did not have any preferred stock outstanding and that its stockholders’ equity was $950,000 at the beginning of the year and was $1,050,000 at the end of the year.
-The increase was at a uniform rate throughout the year.
-The return on stockholders’ equity will be 10% ($100,000 divided by the average stockholders’ equity of $1,000,000).
+Assume that a corporation without preferred stock had net income after tax of $100,000 for its most recent year.
+The corporation's stockholders’ equity was $950,000 at the beginning of the year and was $1,050,000 at the end of the year and the increase occurred at a uniform rate throughout the year.
+The corporation's return on stockholders’ equity was 10% ($100,000 divided by the average stockholders’ equity of $1,000,000).